- Video length: 1:50

 - Click some white space on the chart to deselect the bar.

-- Close the chart view, the table view, and the Chart pane.
+- Close the chart, the table, and the Chart Properties pane.

 - On the Quick Access Toolbar, click Save .